pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connection select command
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``connection select`` command selects a connection from the connection table.
-A connection may be selected either by using the name argument or if no argument is provided by selecting from a list presented on the console.
-The following example shows changing connection from within the interactive mode of pywbemcli:
+The ``connection select`` command selects a connection from the connections file and marks that connection as the default connection.
+The default connection will be used if it is defined and pywbemcli is started with no :ref:`--server general option` or :ref:`--mock-server general option` general options.
+A connection may be selected to be default either by using the NAMEargument or if no argument is provided by selecting from a list presented on the console.
+The following example shows changing connection from within the interactive mode of
+pywbemcli:

   .. code-block:: text